Play. Grow. Connect. Through Music.

 Dr. Alan Huckleberry, clinician and coordinator

 Campers will be exposed to a wide variety of piano-related topics in a focused, serious, but non-competitive atmosphere.
 They will receive daily piano lessons with UI faculty.
-For the lessons, students should bring 2-3 pieces (with scores) at the difficulty of least the equivalent of level “D” (according to the IMTA syllabus).
+For the lessons, students should bring 2-3 pieces (with scores) at the difficulty of least the equivalent of level "D" (according to the IMTA syllabus).
 Of these pieces, at least one should be performance ready (memorized).
 Students will be required to practice 2 hours per day on our Steinway grand pianos.
-Further highlights of the camp include classes in music theory,piano literature, sight-reading, and music technology.
+Further highlights of the camp include classes in music theory, piano literature, sight-reading, and music technology.
 Special events will include faculty and student recitals.
+For additional information about Piano Camp, contact Dr. Huckleberry at: alan-huckleberry@uiwoa.edu.

-To register, use the online ISMC application form and credit card payment option on the Application page.
+To register, use the online ISMC application form and credit card payment option on the Registration page.